-Part of the Hybrid/Remote Career Strategy Hub.
+Part of the Hybrid/Remote Career Strategy Hub

-1. Self-Directed Learning Routines
+1. Self-Directed Learning & AI Fluency

 a.
-Define Your Learning Goals
+Define Your Learning Goals (Skills-First Edition)

 c.
 Rotate “Topic Owner” Sessions

-2. Building Feedback & Mentorship Loops
+2. Building Feedback & Remote Mentorship Loops

 a.
 Schedule Regular Career Check-Ins